top of page

 It took me a long time to accept that it wasn’t time wasted because what I genuinely learned during that period is something that I will bring with me always.

-It made me who I am today, it got me through a lot of shitty things in my life, and it gave me lifelong learnings that I wouldn't have known had I not persevered over something that broke my heart every day while I was in it.
+It made me who I am today, it got me through a lot of fucked-up things in my life, and it gave me lifelong learnings that I wouldn't have known had I not persevered over something that broke my heart every day while I was in it.

 So I guess happy anniversary to me when life really started to happen right after I failed the bar exam. 🥳 🎉 😁